pacifics/PassDao/README.md

 ABI DAO: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassDao
 ABI Projects: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassProject

-Used for the management and display of the upgrades and projects from the beginning of the application.
+Used for the management and display ("DappScan") of the upgrades and projects from the beginning of the application.
 One Pass DAO smart contract, a meta project and a project smart contract for each project.

 =